jgoerzen/docker-debian-base/README.md

 - jgoerzen/debian-base-standard: 11MB
 - jgoerzen/debian-base-security: 11MB

-These images are autobuilt for jessie, stretch, and sid.
+These images are autobuilt for jessie, stretch, buster, and sid.
+"latest" will track Debian stable, whatever that may be.

 # Install